 - what the curriculum includes

-New York City law requires that middle and high school students have sexual health education lessons as part of their Health Education classes.
+The New York City Department of Education requires that middle and high school students have sexual health education lessons as part of their Health Education classes.

 Students in grades: